taurusilver7/insight/README.md

 Add the dependencies & dev-dependencies to the api.
 Create a typescript configuration to enable compiler options & strict compilation features.

+Create app & index server files in src directory.
+Initiate a starter server in app with base middlewares.
+Create a server listener in index.

+Create a development server script to watch src directory & run the server with nodemon.
+Since ts-node was not a globally installed dependency, modify the script to suit the requirement.

 ## Running via Docker

 To run Bookie via Docker, set the `DB_HOST` environment variable to `"mysql"` in the `.env` file.
 Then run the following command: `docker compose up --build`